Emotional Investing

 FAQs

 It is bad because it typically leads to buying high and selling low, which is the opposite of a profitable strategy.
-It also causes unnecessary stress and can lead to significant wealth destruction.
+It also causes unnecessary stress and can lead to significant wealth destruction over long periods.

 FOMO stands for "Fear Of Missing Out."
 It is the anxiety that an exciting or interesting event is happening elsewhere, often aroused by posts on social media.
 In investing, it drives people to buy assets that have already surged in price because they don't want to "miss the boat."

-Loss aversion causes investors to hold onto losing stocks for too long, hoping they will bounce back so they don't have to admit a mistake and realize a loss.
+Loss aversion causes investors to hold onto losing stocks for too long, hoping they will recover so they don't have to admit a mistake and realize a loss.
 Conversely, it makes them sell winners too early to "lock in" a gain, fearing the profit will disappear.

 Generally, no. While "gut instinct" is sometimes praised, successful investing is probabilistic and mathematical.
 Emotions introduce bias and variance.
 A disciplined, rules-based approach almost always outperforms an emotional one over the long term.